lumeland/lume.land/docs/overview/why-static-sites.md

 database to restart, plugins to update, etc).
 You can upload a static site and forget about it for years.
-As long as browsers continue to exist and support HTML, CSS, and JavaScript, your static website will continue working like the first day (or even better because browsers are improving over time).
+As long as browsers continue to exist and support HTML, CSS, and JavaScript, your static website will continue working like the day it was built (or better, because browsers are always getting better).

 ### Own your content

-In most static site generators, like Lume, the content is not stored in a remote database guarded by a private company, but in files inside your repo, with formats like Markdown, YAML, or JSON that you can open with any text editor.
+In most static site generators, like Lume, the content is not stored in a remote database guarded by a private company, but in files in your repo, with formats like Markdown, YAML, or JSON that you can open with any text editor.
 This makes your content completely accessible to you, and you can do whatever you want with it, like modify, export, move, reuse, etc.

 ### Better for Web sustainability